 Augie may not have been anything like Olie, but that doesn’t mean he wasn’t a good hunter.
 When Augie and I split from my dad that day, I walked upwind hoping the bird would sail downwind for a better shot, and Augie moved quickly out in front of me.
 He quartered like a pointer is supposed to, but he just did it at a running/bounding gait.
 He caught the scent, and slowed down to a near crawl to sneak up on that bird, and pointed in the rice.
 I kicked it up and shot it, and to my surprise Augie was already in full throttle to retrieve that bird.
 Granted, it came back chomped to pieces (another of his bad early habits – thanks squeaky toys…) but he brought it back to me.

 College took me away from Augie.
 It wasn’t fair for him to come with me and spend his life in an apartment when he had other dogs and a big yard to play with at home.
 He was my best buddy, and leaving him for four years was not a happy four years – there are plenty of times that I wished I had him around.
 He calmed and centered me, and gave me a great positive outlet for when I needed one.
 I would spend the next few years after college bouncing around N. America for wildlife technician jobs that would keep him from being able to come with me.
-Some decision have to be bigger than yourself, and as bad as I wanted to take him with me it would be selfish to do so when he had such a great quality of life with my parents and their dogs.
+Some decisions have to be bigger than yourself, and as bad as I wanted to take him with me it would be selfish to do so when he had such a great quality of life with my parents and their dogs.

 After spending some time doing my wildlife walkabout to find myself, my calling to veterinary medicine became apparent.
-I moved back home to start getting my shadowing hours to meet my requirements, working with multiple vets across my country to get as many hours as I could.
+I moved back home to start getting my shadowing hours to meet my requirements, working with multiple vets across my county to get as many hours as I could.
 I started appreciating so much more of animal health and wellbeing while at these clinics, but nothing changed at home.
 I would come back home and play with Augie just as I always did and treat them all the same.

-One week, Augie had a slab fracture of tooth #208, which is the largest tooth on the upper right maxillary arcade.
-Essentially, it’s a common tooth to fracture for a dog that likes to gnaw on things like bones, but it having 3 roots makes it a much more complicated procedure to take out.
+One week, Augie had a slab fracture of tooth #208, which is the largest tooth on the upper left maxillary arcade.
+Essentially, it’s a common tooth to fracture for a dog that likes to gnaw on things like bones, but having 3 roots makes it a much more complicated procedure to extract.
 The vet that I was shadowing with in my home town took had Augie come in on a day that I was off, and took the tooth out.
 I took him home after recovering from the procedure, and kept an eye on him.
 He seemed sluggish the first day, and I thought it was likely still from the anesthesia.
 The second day, he was still pretty lethargic, and I thought Maybe he’s just in some pain, and the post-op NSAIDs will start kicking in to help him out.
 He’s a tough guy.
 Then I came home from the vet clinic on the third day after the clinic was closing, and looked outside to see Augie lying on the concrete and his abdomen looking more pronounced than normal.
 Alarm bells started ringing.

 I called the veterinarian and explained what I was seeing.
 He told me that I could bring him in, but that it sounded like an emergency that his clinic wasn’t equipped to handle, and needed to bring him to the referral clinic in town.
 I carried Augie, all 125 lbs. of him, and put him in the cab of my truck and started driving.
 I called my parents, but couldn’t get ahold of them.
 I spoke with my mother first, who works just next to the referral clinic, and told her what was happening.
 In the room between the technician looking him over and pulling blood and the veterinarian coming in, my dad called me back and I remember explaining to him that Augie may not walk out of the building again.
 He left work and came as soon as he could.

 The veterinarian had seen Augie as a puppy.
 He is a very kind and gentle man, quite aged now, but is the kind of veterinarian that you can pour all of your trust into that the outcome will be the best that it could ever be.
 He and I went into the back with Augie, and started an ultrasonographic examination at which point my dad joined up with us.
-The doctor decribed that he believed it was likely a hemangiosarcoma – a tumor that often originates in the heart but can metastasize to other places in the body, with the spleen being commonly involved.
-I had no idea what anything on the screen meant, but I knew the look on the veterinarians face when his hand paused over one of the areas.
+The doctor described that he believed it was likely a hemangiosarcoma – a tumor that often originates in the heart but can metastasize to other places in the body, with the spleen being commonly involved.
+I had no idea what anything on the screen meant, but I knew the look on the veterinarian’s face when his hand paused over one of the areas.
 He explained that the spleen looked consistent with a ruptured mass that was causing Augie to bleed internally.
 We went back into a quiet room with Augie to talk about the options, at which point my mother joined us.

 It was not a good prognosis.
 I can spew medical facts to you about mean survival times, clotting cascades that were impaired, surgical options and chemotherapy, but it summed up into a poor prognosis.
 Looking at my once defiantly stubborn hound dog lying on the floor unable to lift his head up told me that it was his time.
 My parents would not make the decision, they said they would back whatever my choice was, but that he was my dog and I would do best by him.